 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.

-Why Buy a Sim Card For China?
+Why Buy a SIM Card For China?

 With a complicated language and different alphabet to many western countries, translation apps are so helpful here.
+Not only that, pretty much everything in China needs an app to operate including paying (Via Alipay/WeChat), ordering in restraints (via Meituan) and of course the usual stuff like getting a cab.

-Buying a Sim Card For China – Things To Consider
+Buying a SIM Card For China – Things To Consider

-There are a lot of different options when it comes to buying a sim card.
+There are a lot of different options when it comes to buying a SIM card.
 And of course, everyone is different.
-Consider these options when buying a sim card for China;
+Consider these options when buying a SIM card for China;

 chinatown